 The lower curve in the right-hand figure shows the speed of the center of mass of the solar system (SCMSS) with mean value.
 Its main oscillation period is around 20 years.

 In order to argue for influence from the orbit on the temperature one needs two kinds of evidence.
 The first and most important one is an explanation in terms of a physical model that explains why this orbit should affect processes in the sun which in turn will influence oscillations in the temperature on earth.
 There is no such explanation which is generally accepted today.

 The second kind of evidence is found by comparing data and look for coherence and correlation.
 I introduced the magnitude squared coherence estimator to these data sets and my papers show that neither is there any coherence of any significance.

-- "On the alleged coherence between the global temperature and the sun's movement," J. Atmos.
+- S. Holm, "On the alleged coherence between the global temperature and the sun's movement," J. Atmos.
 Solar-Terrestr.
 Phys., April 2014 (ArXiv has the latest version, open for all to access)

-Matlab code for producing the figures for the two papers can be downloaded here.
+Matlab code for producing the figures for the two first papers can be downloaded here.

 The most unique aspect of this code is that it provides a way of finding confidence intervals for magnitude squared coherence estimators which are based on only a few averages, even when the data sets have near line spectra.
-The main code for accomplishing that are in the calls to ebisuzaki.m, mscohere, and randomPhaseMSC.m.
+The main code for accomplishing that can be found in the calls to ebisuzaki.m, mscohere, and randomPhaseMSC.m.